nus-cs2103-AY2324S1/ip/docs/README.md

 **Format:** `unmark <TASK_INDEX>`

 **Examples:**
-- `unmark 2` unmarks the second task in the list.
+- `unmark 2` unmark the second task in the list.

 **Expected output:**
 ```